Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 # Proof composition with Ticket App

-Hylé's native proof verification allows for proof composition.
+With Hylé's native proof verification, you can use different proving systems in a single operation: we call this proof composition.
 To understand the concept better, we recommend you [read this blog post](https://blog.hyle.eu/proof-composability-on-hyle/).

-This guide walks you through creating your first ticket transfer contract.
-With it, you will leverage proof composition to make a Ticket App (with its corresponding contract `ticket-app`) and a [simple-token app](./your-first-smart-contract.md) interact.
+This guide walks you through creating a Ticket App, which leverages proof composition and lets people buy a ticket using a [simple-token](./your-first-smart-contract.md).

 Find the source code for all contracts here: